Click on the any of the following questions to get an answer.

 In the summer of 1763, attacks by Native Americans against colonists on the western frontier seriously challenged British military control.
 In a letter to Colonel Henry Bouquet dated July 7, 1763, Amherst writes "Could it not be contrived to send the Small Pox among those disaffected tribes of Indians?"
 In a later letter to Bouquet Amherst repeats the idea: "You will do well to try to inoculate the Indians by means of blankets, as well as to try every other method that can serve to extirpate this execrable race."
 There is evidence that the Captain at Fort Pitt (outside Pittsburgh, PA -- then the western frontier) did give two infected blankets and one infected handkerchief to Indians in June of 1763.
 This action happened before Amherst mentioned the idea in his correspondence.
 It is also highly unlikely that the tactic caused any infection.

-It is accurate to say that Lord Jeffery Amherst advocated biological warfare against Indians, but there is no evidence that any infected blankets were distributed at his command.
+It is accurate to say that Lord Jeffery Amherst advocated biological warfare against the Native population of North America.
 For more about Lord Jeffery Amherst's military career, see Professor Kevin Sweeney's article "The Very Model of a Modern Major General."
 For a detailed examination of Amherst's role in the Fort Pitt smallpox episode, see "The British, the Indians, and Smallpox: What Actually Happened at Fort Pitt in 1763?" by Philip Ranlet.

 Neesima was the first Japanese graduate of Amherst (Class of 1870), and the founder of Doshisha University in Kyoto.
 His portrait hangs in Johnson Chapel.

 Uchimura was the second Japanese graduate of Amherst (Class of 1887), and a prominent missionary and Christian scholar in Japan.
-His portrait hangs across from the Frost Cafe on Level 1 of the Robert Frost Library.
+His portrait hangs on the north wall of Level 1 of the Robert Frost Library, outside the Research & Instruction offices.

 The Archives and Special Collections maintains a biographical file on nearly every alumnus of the College.
 Brief information, in a "Who's Who"-type format, can be found in various editions of the Biographical Record, published at intervals—the 1973 edition is the most complete and useful for older alumni (before 1950).
 It is available at the Library's Reference Desk and in the general stacks of Frost (call number: LD152.4 .A5 1973).
 A copy is also available in the Higgins College History Room of the Archives and Special Collections.
 If you have a specific question, please e-mail us.